Glenmead Primary School

 If driving is unavoidable, please try to park at a distance and walk the last part of the journey, to avoid parking very close to the school.
 School operates a one-way system drop off zone on Glenmead Road.
 Vehicles will come on to Glenmead Road via Meadthorpe and go off via Dyas Road.

-Support for pupils and families
+Birmingham City Council - Support for pupils and families

 I hope that these arrangements provide you with the information you need to support your child’s return to school.
 I would like to take the opportunity to thank you for supporting the school.
 The very positive feedback you have given to us about the support we have offered our school community makes all our hard work worthwhile.